Chemical Bank: 1980s

 In December 1986, the bank agreed to acquire Texas Commerce Bank for $1.1 billion in the largest interstate banking merger in U.S. history to that time; the transaction was completed in May 1987.
 Texas Commerce was one of the largest bank holding companies in the Southwestern U.S., with a strong presence in corporate banking for small and medium-sized businesses.
 Ultimately, Chemical contributed $300 million to shore up Texas Commerce as it continued to suffer losses.

-Also in 1986, Chemical agreed to a merger with New Jersey–based Horizon Bancorp; the merger was delayed until 1989, due to interstate banking rules.
+Chemical agreed to merge with New Jersey-based Horizon Bancorp in 1986, but interstate banking rules delayed the merger until 1989.

-The bank's holding company, Chemical New York Corporation, was renamed the Chemical Banking Corporation in 1988 following its series of out of state mergers and acquisitions, including Texas Commerce Bank and Horizon Bancorp.
+The bank's holding company, Chemical New York Corporation, was renamed the Chemical Banking Corporation in 1988 following its series of out-of-state mergers and acquisitions, including Texas Commerce Bank and Horizon Bancorp.

 In the 1980s and early 1990s, Chemical became one of the leaders in the financing of leveraged buyout transactions.
-By the late 1980s, Chemical developed its reputation for financing buyouts, building a syndicated leveraged finance business and related advisory businesses under the auspices of pioneering investment banker, Jimmy Lee.
-It was not until 1993 that Chemical received permission to underwrite corporate bonds, however within a few years, Chemical (and later Chase) became a major underwriter of below-investment-grade debt under Lee.
+By the late 1980s, Chemical developed its reputation for financing buyouts, building a syndicated leveraged finance business and related advisory businesses under the auspices of pioneering investment banker Jimmy Lee.
+It was not until 1993 that Chemical received permission to underwrite corporate bonds; however, within a few years, Chemical (and later Chase) became a major underwriter of below-investment-grade debt under Lee.
 Additionally, in 1984, Chemical launched Chemical Venture Partners to invest in private equity transactions alongside various financial sponsors.